La Cheim Behavioral Health Services Staff

 Dmitriy is a physician assistant on La Cheim's psychiatric team.

-Sarah is a registered nurse on La Cheim's psychiatric team.
+Sarah is a nurse practitioner on La Cheim's psychiatric team.

 Ed Harris, LMFT (he/him)